les-tontons-crafters/xtrem-tdd-money-kata/c#/docs/2-portfolio.md

 ![Failing multi same currencies](img/PortfolioFirstFailingTest.png)

 Congratulations you have a first failing test (compilation errors are failures).
-Now we have a failing test : `Make it pass as fast as possible`
+Now we have a failing test :

+:green_circle: `Make it pass as fast as possible`

 We can use the power of our IDE and `generate code from usage`: